rails/rails/guides/source/active_record_validations_callbacks.md

 end
 ```

-If the callback method is declared this way, it won't be necessary to instantiate a +PictureFileCallbacks+ object.
+If the callback method is declared this way, it won't be necessary to instantiate a `PictureFileCallbacks` object.

 ```ruby
 class PictureFile < ActiveRecord::Base